Simulated-annealing decoder for the XZZX code with greedy-matching initialization: The XZZX code

-The code distance $d$ is defined as the length of the shortest representation of the logical operators $L_Z$ and $L_X$.
-For the surface codes including the XZZX code, it is the linear length of the lattice.
+The code distance $d$ is defined as the minimum weight of a nontrivial logical operator (equivalently, the length of the shortest Pauli chain representing $L_Z$ or $L_X$).
+For the surface codes including the XZZX code, this distance coincides with the linear size of the lattice.
 The number of data qubits is $N_\mathrm{q} = d^2 + (d-1)^2$.
+The number of stabilizer generators is equal to the number of faces, i.e., $N_\mathrm{stabilizer} = 2d(d-1) = \mathcal{O}(d^2)$.

-The XZZX code is advantageous under biased noises.
-That is, the XZZX code has threshold $p_\mathrm{th}=0.5$ for pure $X$, $Y$, $Z$ noises, because it is equivalent to classical repetition codes; On the other hand, the CSS surface code has $p_\mathrm{th}=0.109$ for the pure $X,Z$ noises~\cite{kitaev} and $p_\mathrm{th}=0.5$ for the pure $Y$ noise~\cite{tuckett_tailoring}.
+The XZZX code is advantageous under biased noise.
+That is, the XZZX code has a threshold $p_\mathrm{th}=0.5$ for pure $X$, $Y$, or $Z$ noise in the code capacity noise model, reflecting its mapping to a classical repetition code~\cite{xzzx_nature}; on the other hand, the CSS surface code has $p_\mathrm{th}=0.109$ for the pure $X$ or $Z$ noise~\cite{kitaev} and $p_\mathrm{th}=0.5$ for the pure $Y$ noise~\cite{tuckett_tailoring}.